react-navigation/react-navigation.github.io/docs/upgrading-from-4.x.md

 - Static properties need extra code to work if you have a [Higher Order Component](https://reactjs.org/docs/higher-order-components.html)
 - You lose the ability to use props and context here, making them less flexible
 - They cannot be type-checked automatically, you need to manually annotate this property
+- They don't play well with Fast Refresh, as changing them doesn't trigger a re-render
 - We've seen people get confused on how to use static properties when transitioning from class components to function components

 Due to the numerous disadvantages with this pattern, we decided to drop it in favor of the current API.